rahul2810/Multistage_fitness/README.md

 The current version is a MVP that can support all basic features required to run the tests.

-Future versions may include support for customizable participants list, levels and persitent storage of data on a database.
+Future versions may include support for customizing participants list, levels and persitent storage of data on a database.

 ![Multistage fitness test screenshot](https://github.com/rahul2810/Multistage_fitness/blob/main/beep_test_screenshot.png?raw=true)